Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Partial Identification of the MTE with a Misclassified Treatment

 \begin{proof} The proof of the first part of Proposition \ref{CorOuterMTE} uses Equation \eqref{EqLivChalak} and the bounds imposed on the ratio $\dfrac{\sfrac{dP_{D}\left(z\right)}{dz}}{\sfrac{dP_{T}\left(z\right)}{dz}}$ by Assumption \ref{ASbounded} to uniformly bound the MTE function, while the proof of the second part of Proposition \ref{CorOuterMTE} uses the definition of the norm $\left\vert\left\vert \cdot \right\vert\right\vert_{d}$.
 The details are in Appendix \ref{ProofOuterMTE}. \end{proof}

 Proposition \ref{CorOuterMTE} is strictly stronger than Corollary \ref{CorSign} in the sense that not only it identifies the sign of $\theta\left(z\right)$ at any point $z \in \mathcal{Z}$, but it also provides the largest possible effect and the smallest possible effect for each value of the instrument.
-If the instrument is policy-relevant, this result can be used to ensure that the benefit of every treated person is larger than the cost of treatment.
-For example, in my empirical application, the policymaker can re-educate judges whose punishment rates are related to effects that are not large enough to compensate for punishment costs to change their punishment criteria to points associated with effects that pass a cost-benefit analysis.
-Even when the instrument is not policy-relevant, bounding the MTE function $\theta\left(\cdot\right)$ is useful to know whether most points pass a cost-benefit analysis.
+If the instrument is policy-relevant, this result can be used to ensure that, at every choice margin given by the instrument, the expected benefit is larger than the expected treatment cost.
+For example, in my empirical application, the policymaker can re-educate judges whose punishment rates are related to effects that are not large enough to compensate for punishment costs to change their punishment criteria to points associated with effects that pass, on average, a cost-benefit analysis.
+Even when the instrument is not policy-relevant, bounding the MTE function $\theta\left(\cdot\right)$ is useful to know whether most points pass, on average, a cost-benefit analysis.

 Due to Proposition \ref{CorOuterMTE}, I can also adapt the test proposed by \cite{Fradsen2019} to test Assumptions \ref{ASindependence}-\ref{ASfinite} and \ref{ASbounded} when the support of $Y_{0}$ and $Y_{1}$ is bounded.
 To do so, I check whether $\sup_{\tilde{\theta} \in \Theta_{1}}\sup_{z \in \mathcal{Z}}\tilde{\theta}\left(z\right)$ is smaller than the largest possible effect and whether $\inf_{\tilde{\theta} \in \Theta_{1}}\inf_{z \in \mathcal{Z}}\tilde{\theta}\left(z\right)$ is larger than the smallest possible effect.
 If that is the case, I do not reject Assumptions \ref{ASindependence}-\ref{ASfinite} and \ref{ASbounded}.
 Note that this test can be used to define the largest value of $c \in \left[1, +\infty \right)$ that is plausible according to the data.
 To implement it, find $\overline{z}$ and $\underline{z}$ that respectively maximizes and minimizes the function $f\left(\cdot\right)$ and, then, find the largest $c$ such that $\left(\dfrac{1}{c} \cdot f\left(\overline{z}\right), c \cdot f\left(\overline{z}\right), \dfrac{1}{c} \cdot f\left(\underline{z}\right), c \cdot f\left(\underline{z}\right) \right) \in \left[\underline{\theta}, \overline{\theta}\right]^{4}$, where $\underline{\theta}$ is the smallest possible effect and $\overline{\theta}$ is the largest possible effect.